gsilva00/LBAW-Project/docs/wiki/er.md

 <td>Follow/Unfollow Tags/Topics</td>
 <td>Medium</td>
 <td>---</td>
-<td>As an Authenticated User, I want to be able to follow and unfollow tags/topics so that they match my current news’ interests.</td>
+<td>As an Authenticated User, I want to be able to follow and unfollow tags/topics so that they match my current news' interests.</td>
 </tr>

 <tr>